-Prerequisites: ENG 110/111 and BIS 13 and KEY 10 or equivalent skill level with departmental permission.
+Prerequisites: ENG 100, ENG 110, or ENG 111 and BIS 13 and KEY 10 or equivalent skill level with departmental permission.

 BIS 31 2 lec 2 lab 3 cr

 Server-Side Programming

 This course is structured to provide an understanding of the complexities of server-side programming.
 Students will learn to code and design a server web-based application and interact with a database.
 This course is ideal for Website developers, IT professionals, business owners, and individuals who are interested in advancing their E-Commerce solutions and building a server web application that communicates with a database system.